SumoLogic/sumologic-documentation/blog-csoar/2024-11-15-application-update.md

 ### Changes and Enhancements

+#### Platform

+* Playbooks
+   * Improvement - Disabled Cartesian Product flag on all new nodes by default.

 #### Automation Bridge

 We are happy to announce a new version of the [Automation Bridge](/docs/platform-services/automation-service/automation-service-bridge/) that includes security fixes in various components of the Bridge.